pablonicholson/lowresnx-tools/README.md

 ```

 ## nx-bgtoim
 Convert bg into image files.
 It will create a PNG image from bg data.

 Usage:
 ```
-nx-chrtoim nxfile [bgrom] [chrom]
+nx-bgtoim nxfile [bgrom] [chrom]
 ```

 ## nx-chrtoim
 Convert characters into image files.
 It will create a PNG image from character data.

 Usage:
 ```